 There are different types of skin cancer based on where cancer begins.
 Your treatment will depend on the kind of skin cancer you have, as well as the size, severity, and location of cancer.
 When caught early, it can usually be treated, which is why regular screening is important.

 Learn more about the different skin cancer types below:

 Basal Cell Carcinoma

-What it is: Basal cell carcinoma is the most common type of skin cancer that occurs on the top layer of skin called the epidermis.
+What it is: Basal cell carcinoma is the most common type of skin cancer that occurs on the top layer called the epidermis.
 Basal cell carcinoma grows slowly and rarely spreads.
 However, once you have it, you are more likely to get it again in the same location or somewhere else on the body.
 Basal cell carcinoma is typically treated by a dermatologist and may require surgery.